-On our last multi-pitch on the cliffs of Cape Canaille, we noticed this trash can probably thrown from the lookouts above by fools… I think that everyone, when they can, should try to fight in their own way against this kind of incivility.
+On our last big road trip on the cliffs of Cape Canaille, we noticed this trash can probably thrown from the lookouts above by fools…

 So today we abseiled down to pick her up!
 After more than 50 m of rope climb we managed to get it out.
 Too damaged for its first use, we converted it into a flower pot to grow the children's tomato feet 🙂